Home > Analyses > Consumer Cyclical > Tractor Supply Company

 Financial Ratios

-The table below summarizes key financial ratios for Tractor Supply Company (TSCO) over the past five fiscal years, providing insight into profitability, liquidity, leverage, and valuation metrics:
+The table below summarizes key financial ratios for Tractor Supply Company (TSCO) over the past five fiscal years, providing a clear view of profitability, liquidity, leverage, and valuation metrics:

 Ratios20212022202320242025